philschanely/course-web2/src/pages/activities/project-4.md

 ### Deliverable D: Final Build

-Carrying forward with your build out, now add tile and container settings in order to recreate the layout you've designed.
-Use your layout analysis from earlier as a guide and be sure to consider microlayouts as well.
+Carrying forward with your full build out, now add additional settings and media queries in order to build the responsive layouts you've designed.
+Use your layout analysis from earlier as a guide and be sure to consider microlayouts as well and be careful to implement simple BEM convention.

 Tidy up your work for final submission, ensuring the site is responsive and functional as a prototype site.